tchoi8/poetic-computation-16/lectures/lecture3.md

 - Special guest: [Francis Tseng](http://frnsys.com/)

 In this lecture, I examine the concept of Control Society to think about the management of contemporary time and space.
-I ask the students if it is possible to imagine a New Weapon from subverting the mechanism of surveillance.
+I ask the students if it is possible to imagine a ‘New Weapon’ by subverting the mechanisms of surveillance.

 ##Call center, border control, casino